enricobn/rasm/README.md

 -V, --version                          prints version
 ```

-The simplest way is to build a project from its root :
+To build a project from its root:
 `rasm build`

+an executable will be created in the `target` directory.

+To build a project from another directory:
+`rasm build <directory>`

+an executable will be created in the `<directory>/target` directory.

+To build a single file:
+`rasm build <name>.rasm`

-an executable will be created in the target folder
+an executable `<name>` will be created in the current directory.

 ### Examples